simon-contreras-deel/oleurud.github.io/_posts/2022-08-23-stomio-team.md

 So, what I have learned from the process is: trust your network, talk to as many people as you can, trust your own judgment, insist, and eventually you will find the person you really want to work with.

-Thank you to the entire team for being part of this adventure.
+Thank you to the team for being part of this adventure.
 The best is yet to come, let's enjoy the journey and learn together.